Examination in Marital and Family Therapy

 An official score report will be mailed to jurisdiction offices and to candidates 20 business days after the close of the testing period.
 More about scoring here.

 The National Marital and Family Therapy Examination is administered via computer.
-Candidates have the opportunity to take the Exam during one week of each month at testing locations offered through PSI.
+Candidates have the opportunity to take the Exam during one week of each month at testing locations offered through Prometric.

 Candidates should contact their state boards concerning applications and eligibility requirements.
 After the state board has approved the applicant to sit for the Exam, the candidate should follow the instructions as defined by their jurisdiction.